Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Concluding remarks and questions

-Since $U_q(\fg)$ has infinite-dimensional irreducible representations, some information is lost with applying the Arens-Michael enveloping homomorphism $\io\!:U_q(\fg)\to \wh U_q(\fg)$.
+Since $U_q(\fg)$ has infinite-dimensional irreducible Banach space representations, some information is lost with applying the Arens-Michael enveloping homomorphism $\io\!:U_q(\fg)\to \wh U_q(\fg)$.
 The same can be said for the natural homomorphism $\te\!:U_q(\fg)\to \wt U(\fg)_\hbar$, where $q=e^\hbar$.
-(See \cite[Remark~5.5]{AHHFG} for $\wt U(\fg)_\hbar$.
-The definition of $\te$ is given for $\fs\fl_2$ in~\eqref{homthe}; in the general case it is defined in a similar way.)
+(For $\wt U(\fg)_\hbar$ see \cite[Remark~5.5]{AHHFG}.
+When $\fg=\fs\fl_2$ the definition of $\te$ is given for in~\eqref{homthe}; in the general case it is defined in a similar way.)
 But there is hope at least that the kernels of $\io$ and $\te$ are trivial.